 There are a host of mining companies with significant positions and assets in the African nation.
 Major global miners like Rio Tinto (RIO), Xstrata, Anglo American and BHP Billiton (BHP) all have major assets in SA, ranging from platinum group metals to gold to coal to industrial metals and minerals [see also 10 Gold Miners That Pay a Dividend].

 There are, not surprisingly, many major precious metals miners with major operations in SA.
-AngloGold Ashanti (AU) is headquartered in Johannesburg and nearly 40% of the company’s gold production comes from the nation.
+AngloGold Ashanti (AU) is headquartered in Johannesburg and 28% of the company’s gold production came from the nation in 2014.
 Gold Fields (GFI) and Harmony (HMY) are the second and third-largest gold producers of gold in SA, respectively.
-Anglo American Platinum (AGPPY) is the largest platinum producer in the world (nearly 40% of global production), while Impala (IMPUY) produces nearly a quarter of the world’s supply and is a much more liquid stock in the United States.
+Anglo American Platinum (AGPP) is the largest platinum producer in the world (nearly 40% of global production), while Impala (IMPUY) produces nearly a quarter of the world’s supply and is a much more liquid stock in the United States.

-While Anglo American is the largest coal miner in SA, Sasol (SSL) is known globally for its leadership in coal conversion technologies.
+While Anglo American is the largest coal miner in South Africa, Sasol (SSL) is known globally for its leadership in coal conversion technologies.

 Trends/Developments To Watch

 With enormous reserves and labor-intensive processes, mining is a major part of SA’s economy.
-Although mining directly accounts for about 9% of the country’s GDP, another 10% comes from related industries.
-About half a million of SA’s 13 million or so employed workers are part of the mining industry.
+Although mining directly accounts for about 8% of the country’s GDP, another 10% comes from related industries.
+Roughly 1 in 13 South African’s are employed by the mining industry—approximately 1 million people—500,000 directly, 500,000 indirectly; these numbers show the truly huge economic impact that mining has on the country.

 Unfortunately, there are several trends working against the industry that investors should monitor.
 Labor unrest is becoming an increasingly serious problem, but many mining companies are reticent to increase labor costs in what are, in many cases, already high-cost mines.
 Inadequate electricity supplies have hampered many mines in recent years, and many mining companies are also finding that the remaining mineral reserves are increasingly difficult to access (which increases cost, complexity and risks to workers).